djbottrill/RP2040_Midi_Scanner/README.md

   The first byte is organised as follows:

   00      NooP returns Midi channel in the first byte and the scanner capabilites in the second byte

-  10 - 3F - Midi controller NPRN command the first 4 are reserved for swell channels and the rest Illuminated Pistons
+  10 - 3F Midi controller NPRN command the first 4 are reserved for swell channels and the rest Illuminated Pistons

-  40 -      Midi note off command, note is in the second byte
+  40      Midi note off command, note is in the second byte

-  41 -      Midi note on commnand, note is in the second byte
+  41      Midi note on commnand, note is in the second byte

-  42 -      Midi programe change command, program number is in the second byte, this is no longer used in this version If the MSB is set this indicates that there are further Midi commands in the send buffer
+  42      Midi programe change command, program number is in the second byte, this is no longer used in this version.

+  If the MSB is set this indicates that there are further Midi commands in the send buffer

   Sending 0 , 0 to a remote device will reset it's buffer